isomerpages/mse/_policies/5-clean-land.md

 	</div>
 	<input type="checkbox" id="title9"  /><label for="title9">The Challenge: Increasing Recycling Rate To 70% By 2030</label>
 	<div class="accordion-content">
-		<p>The recycling rate in Singapore currently stands at about 60%, up from 40% in 2000.</p>
-		<p>However, we can do better.
-In 2018, only about half of the total amount of paper and cardboard waste were recycled and just 4% of plastics were recycled.</p>
-		<p>We aim to increase the recycling rate to 70% by 2030.</p>
+		<p>We have had successes with certain waste streams, such as ferrous metals and construction and demolition materials, with near 100% recycling rates.</p>
+		<p>However, more can be done, particularly with increasing the recycling rates of our priority waste streams.
+Although awareness of recycling has improved among Singaporeans, the recycling rate remains low.
+The contamination of recyclables in collection bins adds further challenges.
+We will need everyone’s collective efforts in order to achieve our recycling rate target.</p>
 	</div>
 	<input type="checkbox" id="title10"  /><label for="title10">Our Efforts</label>
 	<div class="accordion-content">
-		<p>More than 80,000 bins have been placed in HDB and landed estates across the island.</p>
+		<p>More than 80,000 blue recycling bins have been placed in HDB and landed estates across the island.Paper, plastic, glass and metal recyclables can be deposited into these bins.
+The mixed recyclables are collected by dedicated recycling trucks and sent to Materials Recovery Facilities for sorting.
+After sorting, the recyclable materials are sent to recycling facilities for further processing.</p>
 		<p>Since April 2018, all new non-landed private residential developments above four storeys are required to install dual chutes for refuse and recyclables.
 All condominiums have also been required to provide one recycling per block since August 2018.</p>
 		<p>We will continue to make recycling accessible to all residents.</p>
 	</div>